patrikx3/gitlist/README.md

 # in the ./public folder
 npm run watch

+# you might need the zip program
+# to create release
+sudo apt install -y zip

 # if you have bash and want to create a full release
 # and strip all unneeded files,
 # optimize the packagist vendor folder